City of Corona

 - A. There currently are no restrictions on building pools.
 Variances for filling swimming pools are only granted once every five years, unless there is a repair that must be made on the pool within that five year period.

 - A. Yes, reclaimed water could be brought to homes in separate pipes.
 However, it is cost prohibitive to do so.
 New pipelines cost a million dollars a mile to build.
 Our potable water system has 593 miles of pipeline; our reclaimed water system currently has 44 miles of pipelines.
 It would cost hundreds of millions of dollars to duplicate the potable water system, making the reclaimed water unaffordable.
 In addition, regulatory rules and permits would add an additional cost and administrative burden to this effort.
-Be assured that DWP is working with businesses near existing reclaimed lines to ensure that anyone that can use reclaimed water is being connected to the reclaimed water system in order to save as much potable water as possible.
+Be assured that the Utilities Department is working with businesses near existing reclaimed lines to ensure that anyone that can use reclaimed water is being connected to the reclaimed water system in order to save as much potable water as possible.

 - A. New development is still occurring in the City of Corona.
 New development is required to use reclaimed water for all construction activities.
 In addition, new developments must not cause an increase in overall water use; they are required to provide for reclaimed water offsets and efficient water use that does not adversely impact our current water supply.
 In addition, new development helps reduce the City’s overall gallons per capita per day, or GPCD, because they increase the population but generally have a higher density and new, water efficient devices required by law.